This Honours plan requires the completion of 48 units, which must consist of:

 - Exhibit in-depth knowledge of their chosen research topic

-Applicants must provide complete documentation by 10th December 2018, including a certified (or coloured) copy of testamur and final transcript (except for ANU students).
-Incomplete applications will not be considered.
-Applicants will have to defer their applications to the next available term.
+Applicants must provide complete documentation, including a certified or coloured copy of testamur and final transcript (except for ANU students).
+Applicants are required to stipulate proposed supervisor and general research area.